unionai/unionai-docs/source/core-concepts/workflows/eager-workflows.md

 You need to register the tasks/workflows associated with your eager workflow because eager workflows are actually tasks under the hood, which means that `unionai run` has no way of knowing what tasks and subworkflows are invoked inside of it.
 :::

-## Eager workflows on Flyte console
+## Eager workflows in the UI

-Since eager workflows are an experimental feature, there is currently no first-class representation of them on the console.
+Since eager workflows are an experimental feature, there is currently no first-class representation of them in the UI.
 When you register an eager workflow, you'll be able to see it in the task view.

 When you execute an eager workflow, the tasks and subworkflows invoked within it **won't show up** on the node, graph, or timeline view.
 As mentioned above, this is because eager workflows are actually Flyte tasks under the hood and Union has no way of knowing the shape of the execution graph before actually executing them.